Sourdough Discard Blueberry Muffins

 Combine the dry ingredients

-In a medium bowl, whisk to combine all-purpose flour, baking powder, salt, and orange zest:
+In a medium bowl, whisk to combine all-purpose flour, baking powder, kosher salt, and fresh orange zest:

 Combine the wet ingredients

-In a separate bowl, combine sourdough discard, eggs, maple syrup, melted coconut oil, and vanilla extract:
+In a separate large bowl, combine sourdough discard, eggs, maple syrup, melted coconut oil, and vanilla extract:

 Whisk that well to blend and combine.
 It will take a little more mixing than your typical wet ingredients, since the sourdough discard is relatively thick.
 This will be even more true if your discard is cold from the fridge rather than at room temperature.